Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Type of help Best option Main strength Best use case

-Structured help for broader literacy needs Grafari More guided literacy support with parent monitoring and skills focus Child needs more structure and stronger support at home
+Structured help for broader literacy needs Grafari More guided literacy support with a stronger skills focus Child needs more structure and stronger support at home

-Interactive guided reading help Brightzy More active reading support with a personalized pathway Child needs guided practice rather than passive access
+Interactive guided reading help Brightzy More active reading support with a guided feel Child needs guided practice rather than passive access

-Lower-pressure reading help Epic More book choice, Read-To-Me support, and easier reading entry points Child resists reading and needs motivation first
+Lower-pressure reading help Epic More book choice, read-aloud support, and easier entry points Child resists reading and needs motivation first

 If you are looking for online reading help for struggling readers and want the simplest first cut, start with Grafari for structure, Brightzy for guided active help, and Epic for lower-pressure reading access.